How a San Jose School Transformed Their Support for Multilingual Learners

 The school nearly reached its goal of increasing the number of Multilingual Learners reclassified to Fluent English Proficient status by 15-20%, achieving a 14% reclassification rate.
 This was a significant improvement compared to the previous year's rate of 4%.

-A graphic representation of the results achieved by this intermediate school, showcasing a 10% increase in the number of multilingual learners reclassified to Fluent English Proficient status, and a 36% reduction in the number of students classified as Long Term English Learners from the previous year.
+A graph of results achieved by this intermediate school, showing a 10 percentage point increase in the number of multilingual learners reclassified to Fluent English Proficient status and a 36 percentage point reduction in the number of students classified as Long Term English Learners from the previous year.

-Additionally, the number of students identified as Long Term English Learners was significantly reduced by 36%, far exceeding their 20% target.
+Additionally, the number of students identified as Long Term English Learners was significantly reduced by 36 percentage points, from 88% to 52%, far exceeding their target of 20.

 This intermediate school continues to work with Partners in School Innovation on refining and expanding its strategies to better support MLLs across their school.
 Ongoing student shadowing, professional development, and data analysis continue to guide the adjustments and improvements to their instructional practices.